Code Red (Monica album): Release and promotion

-A release date for her eighth album was first suggested in October 2013, when Monica expressed her intention of releasing it in late 2014.
-In January 2015, the singer took to her Instagram page to announce that the title of the album would be Code Red, when she posted a photo of a red bar code above the title that read "#AlbumComingSoon #CodeRed".
+A release date for Monica's eighth studio album was first suggested in October 2013, when Monica expressed her intention of releasing it in late 2014.
+In January 2015, the singer took to her Instagram page to announce that the title of the album would be Code Red, when she posted a photo of a red bar code above the title that read "#AlbumComingSoon #CodeRed."
 In an interview with American hip-hop DJ Smallz, released on YouTube on July 29, 2015, Monica announced that Code Red would be released on September 18, 2015.
 The album's original release date was preceded by a private listening party at the PatchWerk Recording Studios in West Midtown in Atlanta on August 27.
-Attendees included husband Shannon Brown, producer Polow da Don, and rappers Young Jeezy, and Kap G.
+Attendees included Monica's then-husband Shannon Brown, producer Polow da Don, and rappers Young Jeezy, and Kap G.

 However, though recording sessions for the album were concluded, it was soon bumped to October 2 and eventually pushed to TBA status again.
 Commenting on this decision, Monica cited promotional reasons as a major reason for delay and wrote on Instagram that "it was a very hard decision to push this album date back.
 The music is ready and the label was ready to drop it immediately [...]
 My love for the people and my connection to them made me want to reach them.
 Get out on the road and go places many pass by".
 A month later, in anticipation of her upcoming album, she announced dates for The Code Red Experience, her first solo concert tour in years.
 Joined by special guest Rico Love, the 22-date venue started on November 12 in Las Vegas.
 On November 1, 2015, she announced through social media that the Code Red album would be released on December 18, and on November 19, she revealed its cover art and track listing.
 The next day, it was made available for pre-order.